VEAF/documentation/mission-maker/airwaves.md

     :setDrawZone(true)

-    -- default position for respawns (im meters, lat/lon, relative to the zone center) :setRespawnDefaultOffset(0, -45000) -- 45km north of the zone's center
+    -- default position for respawns (im meters, lat/lon, relative to the zone center) :setRespawnDefaultOffset(0, 0)

-    -- radius of the waves groups spawn :setRespawnRadius(10000)
+    -- radius of the waves groups spawn :setRespawnRadius(0)

+    -- delay in seconds between the first human in zone and the actual activation of the zone :setDelayBeforeActivation(15)

+    -- default delay in seconds between waves of enemy planes --:setDelayBetweenWaves(60)

-    ---add a wave of ennemy planes
+    ---adds a wave of enemy planes
+    ---parameters are very flexible: they can be:
+    --- a table containing the following fields:
-    --@param groups any a list of groups or VEAF commands; VEAF commands can be prefixed with [lat, lon], specifying the location of their spawn relative to the center of the zone; default value is set with "setRespawnDefaultOffset"
+    ---     - groups a list of groups or VEAF commands; VEAF commands can be prefixed with [lat, lon], specifying the location of their spawn relative to the center of the zone; default value is set with "setRespawnDefaultOffset"
-    --@param number any how many of these groups will actually be spawned (can be multiple times the same group!)
+    ---     - number how many of these groups will actually be spawned (can be multiple times the same group!); it can be a "randomizable number", e.g., "2-6" for "between 2 and 6"
-    --@param bias any shifts the random generator to the right of the list :addRandomWave( { "[0, 0]-cap Mig25-Fox2-solo, hdg 180, dist 30"  }, 1) -- a single Mig25 with FOX2 missiles spawning near
+    ---     - bias shifts the random generator to the right of the list; it can be a "randomizable number" too
-    :addRandomWave( { "[0, -30000]-cap Mig21-Fox1, size 2, hdg 180, dist 50", "[0, -30000]-cap Mig23S-Fox1, size 2, hdg 180, dist 50", "[0, -30000]-cap Mig25-Fox1, size 2, hdg 180, dist 50" }, 1) -- 1 group from FOX1 fighter pairs spawning at 30km to the north
-    :addRandomWave( { "[0, -60000]-cap Su27-Fox1, hdg 180, dist 50", "[0, -60000]-cap Su33-Fox1, hdg 180, dist 50", "[0, -60000]-cap Mig29A-Fox1, hdg 180, dist 50" }, 2) -- 2 groups from modern FOX1 fighter pairs spawning at 60km to the north
-    --:addRandomWave({ "airWave_EASY-1-1", "airWave_EASY-1-2"}, 1) -- one group
-    --:addRandomWave({ "airWave_EASY-2-1", "airWave_EASY-2-1"}, 2) -- two groups
+    ---     - delay the delay between this wave and the next one - if negative, then the next wave is spawned instantaneously (no waiting for this wave to be completed); it can be a "randomizable number" too
+    --- or a list of strings (the groups or VEAF commands)
+    --- or almost anything in between; we'll take a string as if it were a table containing one string, anywhere
+    --- examples:
+    ---   :addWave("group1")
+    ---   :addWave("group1", "group2")
+    ---   :addWave({"group1", "group2"})
+    ---   :addWave({ groups={"group1", "group2"}, number = 2})
+    ---   :addWave({ groups="group1", number = 2})
+    :addWave({ groups = "-cap easy x1, hdg 180, dist 30", delay = -1 })                    -- an easy single fighter cap
+    :addWave({ groups = "-sa9, hdg 180, dist 30", number = "1-3", delay = "15-30" })       -- and simultaneously, between 1 and 3 SA9 groups
+    :addWave({ groups = "-cap normal x1, hdg 180, dist 30" , number = "1-2", delay = -1 }) -- a normal single or two-ship fighter cap after 15-30 seconds
+    :addWave({ groups = "-sa8, hdg 180, dist 30", number = "1-3", delay = "15-30" })       -- and simultaneously, between 1 and 3 SA8 groups
+    :addWave({ groups = "-cap hard x1, hdg 180, dist 30" , number = "2-3", delay = -1 })   -- a hard 2 to 3 fighters cap after 15-30 seconds
+    :addWave({ groups = "-sa15, hdg 180, dist 30", number = "1-3" })                       -- and simultaneously, between 1 and 3 SA15 groups

     -- players in the zone will only be detected above this altitude (in feet) :setMaximumAltitudeInFeet(40000) -- hard ceiling